Grilling and smoking are great for cooking anything from burgers and sausages to pork roasts and brisket.

-What Is Indirect grilling?
+What is Indirect Grilling?

 The key to cooking using the indirect method is to add in briquettes every hour or so, this also helps ensure an even cooking temperature throughout the day and will cook the meat evenly and juicy.

-What Is Direct & Indirect Grilling?
+What Is Direct Grilling?

-The direct method is used to sear the meat at the start of the cooking process to lock in all the juices and the flavour of the meat.
+The direct method is used to sear the meat at the start of the cooking process to lock in all the juices and the flavor of the meat.

 To use the combined approach, firstly start off the cook by placing your cut of meat on top of the heat source until well seared.
 You want to do this on each side of the meat to ensure it is going to cook evenly.
 This should only take a couple of minutes on a very hot grill.

-Then move the meat into the centre of the grill, ensuring the meat is evenly spaced on each side from the meat source.
+Then move the meat into the center of the grill, ensuring the meat is evenly spaced on each side from the meat source.
 Close the lid and let sit to complete the cook.
 Try not to open the grill as this will let precious heat and moisture escape.
 This will cause the meat to take longer to cook and be drier and not as tender.

-This method is more common in the word of barbeque because it offers the best of both worlds, A beautifully caramelized crunch on the outside with a moist and tender inside.
+This method is more common in the world of barbecue because it offers the best of both worlds, A beautifully caramelized crunch on the outside with a moist and tender inside.

 Both methods including a combination of the two have their own time and place.
 Depending on the cut, I like to use a combination of direct & indirect, this way you get a really nice sear/ char on the outside of your meat.

-Instead of taking my bbq, grill or smoker down to the park I like to cook at home and take the meat down in my faux cambro this keeps everything nice and warm and saves the hassle of lugging down the set up.
+Instead of taking my BBQ, grill, or smoker down to the park, I like to cook at home and take the meat down in my faux cambro this keeps everything nice and warm and saves the hassle of lugging down the setup.

 I hope I was able to clear up what the three different grilling methods are for you today.
-When you have your next cookout and the conversation turns to direct VS. indirect you will look (and sound) like a pro!
+When you have your next cookout and the conversation turns to direct Vs. indirect you will look (and sound) like a pro!